The story

 Generalised algebraic data types

-data type in GADT syntax below is exactly the same as Nat
+in GADT syntax below is exactly the same as Nat.

 data Zeroness = Zero | NonZero